Siemens

 - Step 3 – Hot cleaning cycle:

-- Run an empty hot program with a dishwasher cleaner or a cup of white vinegar placed upright on the top rack (if manufacturer allows).
+- Run an empty hot program with a dishwasher cleaner or a cup of white vinegar placed upright on the top rack (if the manufacturer allows).

 - Step 4 – Usage habits: